 Nicky and Simone Zimmermann

 From high fashion swimwear to carefree yet sophisticated resort wear, Sydney-born sisters Nicky and Simone Zimmermann launched their label, Zimmerman, in 1991, followed by the opening of their first store in Sydney, in 1992.
-Debuting their delicate prints and quality fabrics they debuted at the 1996 Australian Fashion Week where they proceeded to build a fashion empire.
-With stores across Australia, the United Kingdom and the United States, the sisters have been awarded many awards including Swimwear Designer of the Year at Australian Fashion Week (1999) and Best Swimwear Brand at Prix de Marie Claire (2005) for their ability to push ‘new design and technical boundaries’.
-Making their way from selling their garments in Sydney’s Paddington Markets in the early 1990s to becoming an icon on New York’s catwalks, Zimmermann has become a highly sought-after label.
+They debuted at the 1996 Australian Fashion Week where they proceeded to build a fashion empire.
+With stores across Australia, the United Kingdom and the United States, the sisters have been awarded many awards, including Swimwear Designer of the Year at Australian Fashion Week (1999) and Best Swimwear Brand at Prix de Marie Claire (2005) for their ability to push ‘new design and technical boundaries’.
+Making their way from selling garments in Sydney’s Paddington Markets in the early 1990s to becoming an icon on New York’s catwalks, Zimmermann has become a highly sought-after label.

 Camilla and Marc Freeman

 A local star in contemporary and elegant womenswear is brother-sister duo Camilla Freeman-Topper and Marc Freeman.
 Creating sophisticated tones that reflect the Australian lifestyle, the Sydney-born duo first launched their collections at Australian Fashion Week in 2003.
 Becoming a fast favourite, sought-after both locally and internationally, their signature products — classic tailoring, separates and luxe party wear — have built a stylish fan base including Kirsten Dunst, Kristen Stewart, Rose Byrne and Kate Bosworth.
 Featuring colourful prints and unique details, they broadened their horizons with the launch of their swimwear collection in 2007 and ready-to-wear line in 2012.